marco-brandizi/test_repo/git-cheat-sheet.md

 ### How to align with your main branch

-After I've made a few changes on your local clone, I usually align with the main repo (eg, on github) this way:
+After I've made a few changes on my local clone, I usually align with the main repo (eg, on github) this way:

 * If I'm sure the main repo hasn't changed or hasn't changed significantly since my last local update (via pull or alike), I do a git pull.
 * Else, if I know I might have significant differences coming from the main repo, I do a git fetch, and then I compare the local version with the one marked with the branch `origin/*` (eg, `origin/main`).
-I recommend a visual tool to perform such comparison (eg, Eclipse Egit, SmartGit, Megit).
-I usually use Egit or Megit, which allows me to compare files one-by-one and to merge remote changes onto local files, or even do manual edits.
+I recommend a visual tool to perform such comparison (eg, Eclipse Egit, Megit, SmartGit).
+I usually use Egit or Megit, which allow me to compare files one-by-one, side-by-side, and to merge remote changes onto local files, or even do manual edits.
 * Once I'm happy with the alignment changes I've made this way on my local copy (ie, everything builds and passes the tests), I do a merge in 'hard ours' mode (see below) and finally, I commit and push such local changes.

 ## How I work on feature branches

-General note: I usually work with small teams, We usually use a kind of [feature branch-based git workflow](https://nvie.com/posts/a-successful-git-branching-model/), that is, we normally commit/push on the main branch (we push when things are minimally working, see above) and we open feature branches for creating a new feature that will require some time before being ready for merging in the main code.
-Similarly, we open a branch for anything that is likely to break the main code (including deployments) for several days or longer.
+General note: I usually work with small teams, We usually use a kind of [feature branch-based git workflow](https://nvie.com/posts/a-successful-git-branching-model/), that is, we normally commit/push on the main branch (we push when things are minimally working, see above), and we open feature branches for creating a new feature that will require some time before being ready for merging in the main code (some of my colleagues prefer pull request for this, even when they self-close them, the flow doesn't change much in this variant).
+Similarly, we open a branch for anything likely to break the main code (including deployments) for several days or longer.
 See [here](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) for a summary about main git workflows.

-For instance, when I create a new feature that I think requires a branch I do:
+For instance, when I create a new feature that I think requires a branch, I do:

 * **First I update my local clone** with git pull or fetch+pull (see above)
-* I open a branch, naming it YYYYMMDD-feature-summary or YYYMM-feature-summary (depending on how long time I expect to work on it).
+* I open a branch, naming it YYYYMMDD-feature-summary or YYYMM-feature-summary (depending on how long I expect to work on it).
 The date (in that format) is important to see output from 'git branch' or 'git tag' in chronological order (and to not mess up with: when did I start that?).
 * I work on the new branch for a while, filing one or more commits
 * From time to time, I pull the main branch and align the feature branch with the code in main (in a way similar to 'How to align with your main branch' above).
 * From time to time, I push my feature branch, mainly to let others check what I'm doing.
-It's not strictly necessary to push versions that work, but can be useful (especially if the continuous integration system tries to build all branches)
+It's not strictly necessary to push versions that work on a dev branch, but that might be useful (especially if the continuous integration system tries to build all branches).
-* When I'm ready to align to main (ie, I did updates and alignment, everything works in the branch), I merge from the feature branch to main, using 'hard theirs' mode (see below).
+* When I'm ready to align to 'main' (ie, I did updates and alignment with 'main' in my branch, everything works in my branch), I merge from the feature branch to 'main', using 'hard theirs' mode (see below).
 Eventually, I push everything upstream.
   * Beware of the impact that your new feature has on CI-deployed systems, eg, has the config format changed?
-* After a while, when the feature is embedded in the code, I 'close' the branch (see below), leaving a tag for possible reopening.
+* After a while, when the feature is embedded in the code, I 'close' the branch (see below), leaving an archive tag for possibly reopening the branch.

 See also: [merging and rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)